Giacomo Albertolli

 Giacomo Albertolli (1761 – 6 June 1805) was a Swiss-born architect who was active in Italy during the Neoclassical period.

+Biography

 He was born in Bedano in the province of Ticino.
 He was the nephew of Giocondo Albertolli, a professor of architecture at the Brera Academy.
-In 1797, Giacomo became professor of civil architecture in the Seminary of Padua.
-With the Austrian occupation, he moved to Milan, where he replaced his teacher, Giuseppe Piermarini.
-He died of apoplexy (stroke).
+He studied at the Brera Academy and finished his training at the Accademia di Belle Arti in Parma, under Ennemond Alexandre Petitot.